epistemex/8bit/README.md

 stages.
 But never say never.. it can run simpler things pretty well due to the low resolution implied.

-We'll keep on experimenting and see what we can squeeze out of it.
+<del>We'll keep on experimenting and see what we can squeeze out of it.</del>

 Install